These were my father’s glasses:

 I am incredibly happy to have found him and look forward to getting to know him better over the months and years ahead but I wish I had been able to pull this off while our father and his mother were still alive.

 I never knew our father so I couldn’t say much except what I’d heard and read.
 But I did mail him copies of every document I have on our father as well all of our family photos.
 I also enclosed some handwritten letters from our father as well as his parents’ original marriage certificate and our father’s glasses.

-“Robert, here are your father’s glasses,” I write my letter.
-“When you hold them in your hand try to imagine the kind of father you wished he could have been and be that father to your children and yourself.”
+“Robert, here are your father’s glasses,” I write in my letter.
+“When you hold them in your hand try to imagine the kind of father you wished he could have been and be that father to your children.
+And yourself.”

 Unfortunately I can’t send him a very happy family history but I think our future looks pretty bright.

 I am glad to have found my brother.
 He’s a good guy.